 Prioritising High-Impact Upgrades

 Rank upgrades by visibility, cost, and disruption.
-Vanity, tapware, and mirror replacement usually win on all three metrics.
+Vanity, tapware, and mirror replacement win on all three metrics.
 Paint and accessories follow closely behind.

 When to Bring in a Professional Renovator